Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Conclusion

 \begin{IEEEbiography}[{ }]{Xiaohan Wang} received the Ph.D. degree in computer science from University of Technology Sydney, Australia, in 2021.
 He received the B.E. degree from University of Science and Technology of China, China, in 2017.
 He is currently a postdoctoral researcher with the College of Computer Science and Technology, Zhejiang University, China.
-His research interests are video analysis and multi-modal understanding. \end{IEEEbiography}
+His research interest includes video analysis, egocentric vision and multi-modal understanding. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mingliang Xu} is a professor in the School of Information Engineering of Zhengzhou University, China.
 He received his Ph.D. degree in computer science and technology from the State Key Lab of CAD\&CG at Zhejiang University, Hangzhou, China, and the B.S. and M.S. degrees from the Computer Science Department, Zhengzhou University, Zhengzhou, China, respectively. \end{IEEEbiography}